NVIDIA/bionemo-framework/sub-packages/bionemo-scdl/README.md

 ## LICENSE

-Bionemo-scdl has an Apache 2.0 license, as found in the LICENSE file.
+BioNemo-SCDL has an Apache 2.0 license, as found in the LICENSE file.